From Jaiswal to Stubbs, 10 emerging international cricketers who enjoyed a breakout 2024

 -Saim Ayub

-Amid conversations of players like Babar Azam and Mohammed Rizwan dragging Pakistan cricket down with a highly-conservative, milestone-oriented brand of cricket, this left-handed stroke-player in his early 20s could very well be the answer his nation needs.
+Amid conversations of players like Babar Azam and Mohammed Rizwan dragging Pakistan cricket down with a highly conservative, milestone-oriented brand of cricket, this left-handed stroke player in his early 20s could very well be the answer to his nation's needs.

-Some strong outings in Pakistan Super League with Peshawar Zalmi in 2023 and 2024 and a breakout Caribbean Premier League season with Guyana Warriors in 2023 with 478 runs and four half-centuries in 13 matches, averaging 43.45, striking at over 142, Ayub was handed his debut last year.
+Some strong outings in Pakistan Super League with Peshawar Zalmi in 2023 and 2024 and a breakout Caribbean Premier League season with Guyana Warriors in 2023 with 478 runs and four half-centuries in 13 matches, averaging 43.45, striking at over 142, Ayub was handed his debut in 2023.

 Despite averaging just above 17 and striking at 123 with no fifty in his first eight T20Is, Ayub was not binned.
 Rather, he received a strong backing from seniors.
 The result is a breakout year in 2024, with notable moments across all formats.

-In 35 international matches this year, Ayub has scored 1,254 runs at an average of 33.00, strike rate of over 89, with three centuries and five fifties in 41 innings and his best score being 113*.
+In 35 international matches last year, Ayub has scored 1,254 runs at an average of 33.00, a strike rate of over 89, with three centuries and five fifties in 41 innings and his best score being 113*.
 He has outdone star batter Babar and is the second-highest run-getter for Pakistan.

-Its his ODI stats that look the most attractive.
+It is his ODI stats that look the most attractive.
 In nine matches, he has made 515 runs at an average of 64.37, with a strike rate of above 105.
-He has scored three centuries and a fifty, with best score of 113*, with two of them coming in South Africa that paved away for a landmark clean sweep for Pakistan under Rizwan.
+He has scored three centuries and a fifty, with the best score of 113*, with two of them coming in South Africa that paved the way for a landmark clean sweep for Pakistan under Rizwan.

 -Abhishek Sharma